andrewbtran/Spring-2017/class/class31.md

 #### Final project due

-Goal: Tweaks to the app
+Goal: Turn in the final version of your project

 #### Discussion